FreeTAKTeam/FreeTAKServer-User-Docs/docs/docs/Installation/Windows/FreeTAKServer_Windows_Install_Tutorial.md

 3. Install Python packages

-   Once you have checked that Python and pip are working install the requirements:
+   Having checked that Python and pip are working install the requirements:

    1. Perform install one by one via pip.